Transition Planning Toolkit: Governance Compass

 Notes on external assurance

-The TPT provide notes on external assurance in their online implementation guidance.
+The TPT provide notes on external assurance in its online implementation guidance.
 Key takeaways include:

 References and resources: